Gehad-Eid/ALQ/README.md

-Hello and welcome to ALQ عَلَق!
+Hello and welcome to ALAQ عَلَق!

 In this project, we will develop an augmented reality smartphone app that will teach young learners aged 10-15 years old about human anatomy and organs.